Nasty Savage

-Overview
+History

-Nasty Savage rose to popularity primarily due to singer "Nasty" Ronnie Galetti's over-the-top stage show performances (in early shows Ronnie smashed television sets over his head).
+Nasty Savage rose to popularity primarily due to singer "Nasty" Ronnie Galetti's over-the-top stage show performances (in early shows, he would smash a television set over his head).
 They were extremely influential in the emergence of the Florida death metal scene, inspiring bands such as Death and Obituary.

-The second album Indulgence (1987), featuring the hit single "XXX", was recorded at Progressive Music in Tampa.
+The second album, Indulgence (1987), featuring the hit single "XXX", was recorded at Progressive Music in Tampa.
 These recordings helped to get the band signed with heavy metal label Metal Blade Records.
-After releasing three albums and one EP between 1985 and 1989 they broke up.
-After there had been speculation about a reunion for some time, their last studio album to date, Psycho Psycho, was released in the spring of 2004, and the band played occasional live shows before disbanding for the second time in 2012.
-In January 2016, it was reported that Nasty Savage had once again reformed and were working on a new album, which has since been slowly in progress.
+After releasing three albums and one EP between 1985 and 1989, they broke up.
+After there had been speculation about a reunion for some time, their fourth studio album, Psycho Psycho, was released in the spring of 2004, and the band played occasional live shows before disbanding a second time in 2012.
+In January 2016, it was reported that Nasty Savage had once again reformed and were working on their fifth studio album Jeopardy Room; progress was slow for nearly a decade prior to its release on October 4, 2024.